The legendary home of Alpinism

 Situated in the Haute Savoie region in the French Alps, Chamonix Mont Blanc is every mountain sport lovers’ gourmet resort.
 A legend in the ski and snowboard world, the Chamonix valley is synonymous with steep, long and challenging runs, fantastic off-piste powder and mountain scenery that takes your breath away.
 Not just an Alpine thrill seeker’s guilty pleasure, it also caters for all abilities with pisted trails for all standards.
 A lively year-round town with a mixture of locals and international visitors, this historical ski and climbing town is friendly, cosmopolitan and stylish with a huge array of hotels, shops, restaurants and bars ranging from the exotic to the traditional.

-Property for sale and to rent: Chamonix, Les Praz de Chamonix, Argentière and Les Houches
+Property in Chamonix, Les Praz de Chamonix, Argentière and Les Houches

 A guide to Chamonix